jonsolari/scraper/README.md

 This is an HTML scraper made in python using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/).

-Runs on the command line, expects a search string as an argument variable, for example:
+Runs on the command line, requires python3.

+Expects a search string as an argument variable, for example:

 ```python3 ebay.py "mountain goats sweden lp"```